 Thanks to numerous pop-culture references and a generally apathetic attitude towards premenstrual mental health, PMS (premenstrual syndrome) has been reduced to the butt of plenty jokes about women being moody on their periods.
-This has made it increasingly difficult for people to seek medical treatment for serious premenstrual symptoms, as it’s difficult to take yourself seriously (and get to a doctor) when you’re belittled for experiencing PMS in the first place.
+This has made it increasingly difficult for people to seek medical treatment for serious PMS symptoms, as it’s hard to take yourself seriously (and get to a doctor) when you’re belittled for experiencing PMS in the first place.

 Premenstrual symptoms are different for everybody.
 While one person might experience rapid mood changes, someone else might get a bloated tummy.
-Because this happens when you menstruate, logic follows that if you don’t get periods, you shouldn’t get mood swings or other premenstrual symptoms.
-However, the opposite can be true: if you have been diagnosed with amenorrhea, the medical term for absent periods, you might still experience mood swings and feel enormous physical discomfort, even if these symptoms aren’t isolated to the menstrual phase of your menstrual cycle.
+As this happens when you menstruate, logic follows that if you don’t get periods, you shouldn’t get mood swings or other premenstrual symptoms.
+However, the opposite can be true: if you have been diagnosed with amenorrhea (the medical term for absent periods) you might still experience mood swings and feel enormous physical discomfort, even if these symptoms aren’t isolated to the menstrual phase of your menstrual cycle.

-While hormones can make you react differently to or even feel more strongly about certain things when you’re on your period, reducing PMS to a mere mood swing can delegitimize the reality of feeling more irritable or upset.
-Your anger, sadness, irritability or grumpiness may be caused by your period, but that doesn’t make these premenstrual symptoms any less real.
-And yes, that means there is absolutely zero need to fight the urge to curl up on your couch and cry to something soppy on Netflix next time you’re PMSing — we’ve all been there.
+While hormones can make you react differently to or feel stronger about certain things when you’re on your period, reducing PMS to a mere mood swing can delegitimize the reality of feeling more irritable or upset.
+Your anger, sadness, irritability or grumpiness may be caused by your period and that doesn’t make these symptoms any less real.
+And yes, that means there is absolutely zero need to fight the urge to curl up on your sofa and cry to something soppy on Netflix next time you’re PMSing — we’ve all been there.

 Tell that to my tears (or my hanger, or my simmering silence).
-Your menstrual cycle can impact your mental health, whether or not you have underlying mental health conditions.
+Your menstrual cycle can impact your mental health, whether you have underlying mental health conditions or not.
 Blame it on hormones if you want to, but many people report feeling lower moods, sadness or increased aggression and anger before they start their period.

 PMS actually happens before you menstruate, which is why many people who have PMS-related depression or PMDD (premenstrual dysphoric disorder) experience a cessation in their symptoms as they start to bleed.
 That your period can make you feel better may sound counterintuitive, but plenty of people who experience intense PMS find that they feel a lot happier while they menstruate (as opposed to the flames PMS shows them before).